-Mr. Sims draws on extensive experience as a federal regulator and prosecutor to provide clients strategic insights.
+Mr. Sims has drawn on extensive experience as a federal regulator and prosecutor to provide clients strategic insights.
 He served in the Clinton Administration as the Senior Adviser for the US Department of State’s Bureau of International Narcotics and Law Enforcement Affairs.
 He served as a delegate to: the G-7 Senior Experts Group on Transnational Organized Crime, the United Nations Crime Commission, and the Financial Action Task Force.

 Mr. Sims served as an Assistant US Attorney for the District of Maryland, during which time he ran a Bank Secrecy Act (BSA) Task Force, conducted a number of investigations of banks involving alleged BSA, fraud and money laundering violations, and he also prosecuted narcotics offenses.

-He currently serves on the board of the GlobalGiving Foundation and the Lawyers’ Committee for Civil Rights Under Law in Washington, D.C.
+At the time of his retirement, he served on the board of the GlobalGiving Foundation and the Lawyers’ Committee for Civil Rights Under Law in Washington, D.C.
 He is a past board member of the Ploughshares Fund in San Francisco and currently serves on its audit committee.